Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 April 2026 15.56.30 UTC
+- WIB: Minggu, 5 April 2026 16.52.04 UTC
-- WITA: Minggu, 5 April 2026 16.56.30 UTC
+- WITA: Minggu, 5 April 2026 17.52.04 UTC
-- WIT: Minggu, 5 April 2026 17.56.30 UTC
+- WIT: Minggu, 5 April 2026 18.52.04 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature